FrancescoBenedetto99/Medical-Meadow-Medical-Flashcards--NLP_PROJECT/README.md

 ## Conclusions

 While this project demonstrates a foundational approach to medical question-answering, the results are not yet optimal.
 Initial evaluations indicate that there is room for improvement.

+N.B: will be modified and improved in future

 ---